Web Analytics Made Easy - StatCounter

 What an AC capacitor does

-A capacitor stores and releases electrical energy for a motor.
+A capacitor stores and releases electrical energy for a motor or compressor.
 Outdoor condenser fan motors, blower motors, and compressors may use start capacitors, run capacitors, or dual run capacitors depending on the equipment.

 • Outdoor unit hums but does not start

-• Condenser fan starts slowly or only runs sometimes
+• Condenser fan starts slowly or will not spin

 • Compressor struggles to start under load